dotnet/docs-maui/docs/user-interface/images/app-icons.md

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]

+In a .NET Multi-platform App UI (.NET MAUI) app project, an app icon can be specified in a single location in your app project, and at build time it can be automatically resized to the correct resolution for the target platform and device, and added to your app package.
+This avoids having to manually duplicate and name the app icon on a per platform basis.
+By default, bitmap (non-vector) image formats are not automatically resized by .NET MAUI.

-A .NET Multi-platform App UI (.NET MAUI) app icon is a composite of an image and a background color.
-The standard platform image formats are supported, including Scalable Vector Graphics (SVG) files.
+A .NET MAUI app icon can use any of the standard platform image formats, including Scalable Vector Graphics (SVG) files.

 > [!IMPORTANT]
 > .NET MAUI converts SVG files to PNG files.
 Therefore, when adding an SVG file to your .NET MAUI app project, it should be referenced from XAML or C# with a .png extension.